‘Going too far’: Kate Brown’s grim ‘Stay Home, Save Lives’ ad campaign slammed

 Oregon Gov. Kate Brown isn’t pulling any punches with her state’s newly launched coronavirus public-awareness campaign promoting social distancing.

-“It’s up to you how many people live or die,” says the ad released Saturday.
+“It’s up to you how many people live or die,” says the ad released over the weekend.
 “Don’t accidentally kill someone.”

 The campaign by the Portland agency Wieden+Kennedy, which was done pro bono, includes the thumbnail, “Did you accidentally kill someone today?”